rc-9/TecNav/README.md

 PHASE I:

 Due to privacy & security compliances, there are no publicly available datasets at the operational granularity required for this project.
-Therefore, Phase I focuses on generating synthetic urgent-care operational data using research-backed assumptions, domain expertise, personal clinical experience, and statistically constrained processes to approximate real-world patient flow dynamics.
-The generated datasets are then explored and engineered to support the construction and evaluation of machine learning models that serve as decision-makers within the software application of Phase II.
+Therefore, Phase I focuses on generating synthetic clinical records using research-backed assumptions, domain expertise, personal clinical experience, and statistically constrained processes to approximate real-world patient flow dynamics.
+The generated datasets are then explored and engineered to support the construction of ML models that serve as decision-makers within the software application of Phase II.

 PHASE II: